Android-for-Python/Android-for-Python-Users/README.md

 ### Java Listener Class

-Sometimes the Java api has a listener class containing the Java callback method, and the approach in the previous section is not directly applicable.
+Sometimes the Java API has a listener class containing the Java callback method, and the approach in the previous section is not directly applicable.

 In this case you will have to write a small amount of Java.
 Create a class that extends the required listener class, and initialize it with a CallbackWrapper class similar to the one in the previous section.
 The methods in your newly created subclass then call the callback wrapper methods.